I. General Information

 Whenever we collect sensitive information (such as credit card data) from our clients online, that information is encrypted and transmitted to us in a secure way.
 You can verify this by looking for a closed lock icon at the bottom of your web browser, or looking for “https” at the beginning of the address of the web page.

 While we use encryption to protect sensitive information transmitted online, we also protect your information offline.
-Only employees who need the information to perform a specific job (for example, billing or customer service) are granted access to personally identifiable information.
+Only employees who need the information to perform a specific job (for example, billing or customer service) are granted access to personally identifiable information you share with us.
 The computers/servers in which we store personally identifiable information are always kept in a secure environment that is not accessible to the public or third parties.

 We may house certain information outside of our facility.
 Anytime information is housed outside of our facility, it is kept in a secure environment that meets or exceeds the standards for security that we use at our own facility, and we only use service providers who promise us by contract to keep our information safe and secure on networks that meet industry standards for security.